With more than 400 years of fascinating history packed into 21 square miles, Bermuda is alluring for lovers of history and culture.

 - Dockyard Glassworks & the Bermuda Rum Cake Company – Witness the artistry of glass blowing, an age-old process that results in colourful masterpieces.
 Afterwards, enjoy the island’s signature dessert at the Bermuda Rum Cake Company.

-- TIP: Don’t miss The Hall of History, a stunning, 1,000-square-foot mural in the National Museum of Bermuda and Bermuda Maritime Museum.
+- TIP: Don’t miss The Hall of History, a stunning, 1,000-square-foot mural in the National Museum of Bermuda.
 Created by local artist Graham Foster, it visually represents 500 years of Bermuda history.

 Don’t miss The Hall of History, a stunning, 1,000-square-foot mural in the National Museum of Bermuda.